Joyceku1020/recipe-nutrition-analysis/README.md

 I also explored the most common cuisine tags in the recipes, excluding any overlapping categories.
+I gathered all of the cuisines from the top 300 most used tags.
 To keep the analysis more meaningful, I removed broad labels like "European," since they often contain more specific regional cuisines.
 On the other hand, I chose to keep "American" as a single category, combining its regional variations due to their overall similarity.
 The bar chart below shows the number of recipies per cuisine:

 <iframe